apache/flink/docs/content/docs/connectors/table/hive/hive_functions.md

   </tbody>
 </table>

-<span class="label label-danger">Attention</span> The ability of the native aggregate functions don't fully align with Hive built-in aggregation functions now, for example, some data types are not supported.
+<span class="label label-danger">Attention</span> The ability of the native aggregate functions doesn't fully align with Hive built-in aggregation functions now, for example, some data types are not supported.
 If performance is not a bottleneck, you don't need to turn on this option.

 ## Hive User Defined Functions